ashfurrow/Swift-RAC-Macros/README.md

+:warning: **Don't use this** :warning:

+Seriously, don't use RAC's Objective-C API in Swift.
+It's full of pain.
+If you're using Swift, use RAC 3.x or 4.x instead and use the new APIs, not the Objective-C ones.

 Swift-RAC-Macros
 ================

-(Temporary) Replacements for the RAC and RACObserve macros in Swift.
+Replacements for the RAC and RACObserve macros in Swift.

-The ReactiveCocoa team is [hard at work](https://github.com/ReactiveCocoa/ReactiveCocoa/tree/swift-development) on an update to the library that will incorporate a native Swift API.
-Until that's complete, you can use this to use these Objective-C-style functions *with the understanding* that you should eventually look into the Swift API, once it exists.